imraminradmand/Hangman/README.md

 `start <i>` - Where i is the number of phrases a user wants.
 The server will then receive a list of phrases from the WordService.

 `? <word>` - Where word is the word the user wants to check if it exists in the collection.
 The server will then receive a `true` or `false` from the WordService.

+`+ <word>` - Where word is the word the user wants to add to the collection.
+The server will then receive a `word added` or `word exists` from the WordService.

+`- <word>` - Where word is the word the user wants to remove from the collection.
+The server will then receive a `word removed` or `word doesn't exist` from the WordService.